TypeError

 I add a new test to

-test_type_error.py17 src.type_error.a_dictionary() 18 19 def test_type_error_w_function_signatures(self): 20 src.type_error.function_00('a') 21 22 23# Exceptions seenthe terminal shows AttributeError
+test_type_error.py17 src.type_error.a_dictionary() 18 19 def test_type_error_w_function_signatures(self): 20 src.type_error.function_00('a') 21 22 23# Exceptions seenthe terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'function_00'